 Visit the Akrotiri Archaeological Site and go back into time to marvel the secrets and wonders of this lost ancient city.
 This 4000 year old Bronze age settlement prospered for centuries before being eradicated by a great volcanic eruption.
 Eventually it was buried in Volcanic Ash, which helped to protect the artifacts from being destroyed.
 Walk along the ancient walls and take a glimpse of a Minoan town with the 3-story buildings, well preserved frescoes, an elaborate drainage system and more.

-- Choose an afternoon departure (3pm or 4pm) and enjoy an amazing sunset experience at the wine farm's private terrace.
+- Choose an afternoon departure (4pm or 5pm) and enjoy an amazing sunset experience from the overwhelming point of Pyrgos Medieval Castle

 - This tour has a flexible departure & the itinerary can be customized to suit your preferences.